rvmu-araintel/Certified-Ethical-Hacker/CEH - UNIDAD 1.md

 contains 14 categories of tactics, which are derived from the later stages (exploit, control, maintain, and execute) of the seven-stage Cyber Kill Chain.
 This provides a deeper level of granularity in describing what can occur during an intrusion.

+¿Pero qué es el Hacking Ético?:
+The practice of employing computer and network skills in order to assist organizations in testing their network security for possible loopholes and vulnerabilities.
+Diferenciar hacker, hackear y crackear.
+The important distinction between ethical hackers and crackers is consent.
+Crackers attempt to gain unauthorized access to systems, while ethical hackers are always completely open and transparent about what they are doing and how they are doing it.
+Ethical hacking is, therefore, always legal.

+Tiger Team:
+Ethical hackers determine the scope of the security assessment according to the client’s security concerns.
+Many ethical hackers are members of a “Tiger Team.”
+A tiger team works together to perform a full-scale test covering all aspects of the network, as well as physical and system intrusion.

+Information Assurance:
+IA refers to the assurance that the integrity, availability, confidentiality, and authenticity of information and information systems is protected during the usage, processing, storage, and transmission of information.

+Continual/Adaptive Security Strategy:
+ adaptive security strategy, which involves implementing all the four network security approaches ❑ The adaptive security strategy consists of four security activities corresponding to each security approach, Protect, Detect, Respond, Predict.

+Defense-in-Depth:
+Several protection layers are placed throughout an information system.

+Riesgo:
+The degree of uncertainty or expectation of potential damage that an adverse event may cause to the system or its resources, under specified conditions.
+RISK = Threats x Vulnerabilities x Impact
+RISK = Threat × Vulnerability × Asset Value
+The probability of the occurrence of an adverse event The consequence of the adverse event